-NOTE: The bio-productive system comprises soil, plant cover, other biota, and the ecological and hydrological processes that operate within the system.
+Note 1 to entry: The bio-productive system comprises soil, plant cover, other biota, and the ecological and hydrological processes that operate within the system.

 [SOURCE: Adapted from United Nations Convention to Combat Desertification/Land Degradation and Desertification (UNCCD/LDD), 1994.]